DDeGroot1/Capstone/README.md

 This should take about 5 minutes.

 ## GUI
 The GUI program is an interactive program that allows the you see the results of the models, see a few of the steps in the data pre-processing phase, and play a classification guessing game against the convolutional neural network.
+Run "CapstoneUI.ipynb" in a Jupyter Notebook or "CapstoneUI.py" in a different IDE.

 Prerequisites:
   * Dataset is pulled down from Kaggle and is located in the working directory
-  * Save the "Models" folder in the working directory.
-This folder contains the following models, and they are generated from the last time I ran the modeling program.
+  * Save the "NonCNNModels" and "CNNModel" folders in the working directory.
+These folders contain the following models, and they are generated from the last time I ran the modeling program.
      - CNNModel.h5
      - KNNModel.joblib
      - SVMModel.joblib